Fabio-html/Website_Fabio_Gampl/src/blog/2025-09-07-how-to-think-more-creatively-in-an-unpredictable-world.md

 ## Systems Thinking

+> “There are no separate systems.
+The world is a continuum.
+Where to draw a boundary around a system depends on the purpose of the discussion.”\
+> — *Donella H. Meadows*

 Reality is a system of systems, all intertwined.

 If you zoom out, reality is one huge, complex network where everything affects everything else.